Skip to main content

 Start the Collector and check for metrics within 60 seconds:

-# Check Collector logs for successful scrape
+# Check Collector logs for scraped Varnish metrics

 docker logs otel-collector 2>&1 | grep -i "varnish"

-# Verify exporter is running
+# Verify the exporter is serving metrics

 curl -s http://localhost:9131/metrics | grep varnish_main